-Gothenburg University, Värdering av muntliga utsagor, ett vetenskapligt baserat beslutsstöd för migrationsärenden, 2017, available in Swedish at: https://bit.ly/37iJFzV conduct interviews which had been cancelled during the spring and summer.37 In 2020, 4,005 out of 8,837 asylum interviews were conducted by video by the Migration Agency.38 Up until March 2021, video interviews continued to be extensively used by the SMA as approximately 70-80% of them are conducted by video.
+The COVID-19 situation accelerated the use of interviews via videoconference In 2020, 4,005 out of 8,837 asylum interviews were conducted by video by the Migration Agency.
+36 In 2021, video interviews continued to be extensively used by the SMA, with approximately half of interviews being conducted by video.
+A total of 2,507 out of 5,400 asylum interviews were conducted by video by the Migration Agency in 2021.
 Where interviews are conducted physically, the SMA uses protective equipment such as glass and bigger rooms with more space in line with COVID-19 rules.